 I dutifully returned to Vienna and wrote up an article for "Business Eastern Europe" that dismissed any notion that political change in Czechoslovakia was imminent (thankfully, I can no longer find a copy of that article).
 In fairness to my colleagues at Business International, I can’t recall any of them writing something that turned out to be so wildly incorrect.
 Just a couple of days after my visit, the Berlin Wall collapsed.
 Czechoslovakia's own Velvet Revolution -- that would eventually install as president the dissident playwright Václav Havel -- started up just 11 days later.

 While I’m trying to debunk myths surrounding the events of 1989, I’d like to poke a hole in the idea that the revolutions were some kind of collective act of will.
-When we look back on those days from the present day, it’s easy to imagine that the whole of Eastern Europe simply rose up as one to throw off their oppressors.
-In fact, the anticommunist revolutions unfolded over the course of the year in a series of episodes that might better understood as isolated acts of defiance.
-Each country took a different tack, and any one of these actions could have been stopped in its tracks.
+When we look back on those days from the present, it’s easy to imagine that the whole of Central and Eastern Europe simply rose up as one to throw off their oppressors.
+In fact, the anticommunist revolutions unfolded over the course of the year in a series of separate episodes that might better be understood as isolated acts of defiance.
+There was, in fact, very little coordination.
+Each country took a different tack, and any one of those actions could have been stopped in its tracks.
 There was plenty of chance and luck built into the model.

 The fall of communism began with a whimper (not a bang) in June of that year when Poland held its first semi-free parliamentary elections since at least the end of World War II.
 That vote led to a humiliating defeat for the ruling communist party (the Polish United Workers Party) and the appointment later that summer of Eastern Europe’s first non=communist prime minister, Tadeusz Mazowiecki.
 The reaction from Moscow was relatively muted, even though documents would surface later suggesting that Gorbachev had come under strong pressure from harder-line Eastern bloc leaders, like Romania’s Nicolae Ceaușescu, to intervene militarily.

-A few weeks later, on June 27, the leaders of Hungary and Austria met in an abandoned field to symbolically cut the barbed wire of the Iron Curtain that had separated their countries since practically the end of World War II.
-I remember watching the spectacle at the time on Austrian television but not giving it much weight.
+A few weeks later, on June 27, the leaders of Hungary and Austria met in an abandoned field to symbolically cut the barbed wire of the Iron Curtain that had separated their countries since nearly the end of World War II.
+I remember watching the spectacle at the time as it unfolded on Austrian television but not giving it much significance.
 I figured the Hungarians would simply replace the wire with a more sophisticated electronic system.

 The implications, though, were certainly not lost on people living on the eastern side of the Iron Curtain as they began to calculate that if they could just make it to Hungary, they could eventually make it to the West.
 The simple act of cutting some barbed wire had set the entire train in motion.

-The politburo in Moscow, of course, could have stopped the reforms at any moment, and all eyes turned once again toward Gorbachev.
+The Kremlin, of course, could have stopped the reforms at any moment, and all eyes turned once again toward Gorbachev.
 Instead of putting the brakes on the reform momentum, though, at every turn (whether he intended to or not), he appeared to give the reformers a green light.

 Oh, to be a fly on the wall of Bucharest's presidential palace to see the ashen looks on the faces of the hard-liners, including host Ceaușescu himself.
 Whatever would happen next, it was becoming clearer from Gorbachev’s own words that the Soviet Union would not call in the tanks to prevent the Eastern bloc from splitting apart.